ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 sudo ls /var/lib/docker/volumes/full-vol/_data
 ```

-- Run the `ondiacademy/hello-ondia` container with interactive shell open, name the container as `mycont`, and show the inside of `hello-ondia` directory.
+- Run the `ondiacademy/hello-ondia` container with interactive shell open, name the container as `mycont`, and show the contents of `hello-ondia` directory.

 ```bash
 docker run -it --name mycont ondiacademy/hello-ondia sh